|

 so that you may be knowledgeable and competent in determining

-that if they are shipping Class 7 Radioactive Materials and Class
+clients that if they are shipping Class 7 Radioactive Materials

-1 Explosives that they seek additional training.
-We can provide
+and Class 1 Explosives that they seek additional training.

-that training in the form of customized in-house seminars.
+We can provide that training in the form of customized in-house

-have a current copy of the IATA DGR to use with the program, you
+you must have a current copy of the IATA DGR to use with

 Answer: